 In exchange for the payment of \$5 million to the D.C.
 Financial Control Board, the Holding Company and its other subsidiaries may continue to use the "Sallie Mae" name, but not the name "Student Loan Marketing Association," as part of their legal names or as a trademark or service mark.
 Interim disclosure requirements in connection with securities offerings and promotional materials are required to avoid marketplace confusion regarding the separateness of the GSE from its affiliated entities.
-During the GSE wind-down, the "Sallie Mae" name may not be used by any Holding Company unit that issues debt obligations or other securities to any person or entity other than the Holding Company or its subsidiaries.
+During the GSE wind-down and until one year following repayment of all outstanding GSE debt, the "Sallie Mae" name may not be used by any Holding Company unit that issues debt obligations or other securities to any person or entity other than the Holding Company or its subsidiaries.
+In addition, the Holding Company must issue to the D.C.
+Financial Control Board warrants to purchase 555,015 shares of Holding Company Common Stock.
+These warrants, which are transferable, are exercisable at any time prior to September 30, 2008 at \$72.43 per share.
+These provisions of the Privatization Act were part of the terms negotiated with the Administration and Congress as consideration for the GSE's privatization.